 In addition to the CAL FIRE contract, Marin County has a well-organized local mutual aid system, based on the principles of resource sharing and cooperation with a goal of providing the public with the highest level of service that no one agency is equipped to provide.
 These agreements include resources from all fire agencies, law enforcement, volunteer fire departments, the California Office of Emergency Services (OES), the National Park Service (NPS), CAL FIRE, and local landowners.
-Table 4 lists the mutual aid agreements among emergency responders to lend assistance across jurisdictional boundaries to supplement the resources of any fire agency during a period of actual or potential need.
+Table 4 lists the mutual aid agreements/plans and assistance-for-hire agreements.
+Mutual aid agreements are agreements to lend assistance across jurisdictional boundaries to supplement the resources of any fire agency during a period of actual or potential need.

 Table 4.
-Mutual aid agreements/plans and assistance-for-hire agreements.
+Mutual aid agreements/plans and assistance for hire agreements.

 Mutual Aid Agreements and Plans

 Countywide Mutual Threat Zone Plan

 Marin Sonoma County Mutual Threat Zone Plan

-Marin County Mutual Aid Agreement
+Marin County Fire Service Mutual Aid Agreement

 County of Marin Urban Search and Rescue

 County of Marin Office of Emergency Management

 State of California Master Mutual Aid

 North Bay Incident Management Team

 Skywalker Ranch Fire Brigade

-Assistance-for-Hire Agreements
+Assistance with Hire Agreements

-Marin Municipal Water District